sdwru/awx-v2/README.md

 ### WORK IN PROGRESS

-I am adding things as I need them so not all API features are implemented.
-It should be relatively easy to look through the code and add anything that is not there yet.
+I am adding things as I need them for my project so not all API features are implemented.
+It should be relatively easy to look through the code and add anything that is not there based on your needs.
+I don't intent to make this a feature complete library.
+For what I am doing, I plan to do almost all writes, updates, additions, deletions etc. from the AWX GUI.
+I will be using the API mostly for displaying lists and configurations and triggering jobs.

 #### Ansible Tower / AWX API V2